 (d) are not subject to the provisions of section 36 of the Interpretation Act 1918 3, but the by-laws shall be laid before each House of Parliament within 6 sitting days of the House next following the publication of the by-laws in the Government Gazette.

-[Heading deleted by No. 19 of 2010 s.
-42(2).]

 First Schedule — Iron Ore (Mount Bruce) Agreement

 [s.
 2]

-[Heading amended by No. 19 of 2010 s.
+[Heading amended: No. 19 of 2010 s.
 4.]

 THIS AGREEMENT under Seal made the 10th day of March One thousand nine hundred and seventy-two BETWEEN THE HONOURABLE JOHN TREZISE TONKIN, M.L.A., Premier of the State of Western Australia, acting for and on behalf of the said State and Instrumentalities thereof from time to time (hereinafter called “the State”) of the one part and MOUNT BRUCE MINING PTY.
 LIMITED a company incorporated under the Companies Act 1961 of the said State and having its registered office at 191 St. George’s Terrace Perth (hereinafter called “the Company” which expression will include the successors and assigns of the Company) of the other part.